 My other guest was Meredith Ponedel.
 She was raised by her aunt Dorothy Ponedel who was the personal make up artist for Marlene Dietrich, Judy Garland and many others.
 Meredith co-authored the book "About Face: The Life and Times of Dottie Ponedel Make-Up Artist to the Stars".

 Benjamin took this photo of the final product and suggested letting this potato salad sit in the refrigerator a day or two before serving.
 The additional time allows the potatoes and onions to soften as they soak up the meat broth.
 This was easy to make and could pare well with a variety of other foods.
 It has a very refreshing taste that makes it an excellent recipe to try out during the hot summer months.

 Not surprisingly, there were plenty of movie magazine articles about Dietrich's famous beauty, lifestyle and eating habits.
 Long before modern actresses of today turned into lifestyle gurus, Dietrich wrote a book about her lifestyle back in the early 1960s.
-In the book she pontificates about everything and offers random bits of wisdom.
-Some of her statements are obvious, others practical and some seem downright bizarre.
-Regardless, it is a fun book and is fairly easy to find on ebay.
+It is a fun read and is fairly easy to find on ebay.